Club: América Futebol Clube | Opening: 2014 | Capacity: 33,000 seats (World Cup: 43,000 seats)

 Construction of the stadium progressed slowly and it got only completed in December 2013, six months before the start of the World Cup.
 The Arenas das Dunas officially opened on the 26th of January 2014 with a double-header involving local sides América and ABC.

 The design of the stadium by architecture firm Populous is inspired by Natal’s famous sand dunes.
 Its most characteristic features are the upper tier and roof in the shape of petals.
-The space between the petals allows the on-shore sea breezes to flow into the stadium while the roof shield the spectators from the at times intense sunlight.
+The space between the petals allows the on-shore sea breeze to flow into the stadium while the roof shield the spectators from the at times intense sunlight.

 The Arena das Dunas is scheduled to host four group matches during the World Cup.
 After the tournament, the arena will become the home of local side América de Natal, while ABC FC will occasionally use the arena for important matches.
 Its capacity will get reduced with 10,000 places to a final 33,000 seats.